mpsonntag/snippets/notes/projects/bc_poster_gallery/gallery-handling.md

 - locally clone the [GCA-Python](https://github.com/G-Node/GCA-Python) client.
 Make sure the local `.netrc` credentials are prepared; check the GCA-Python README for details.
 - make sure that all abstracts on the GCA-Web server have been reviewed and are set to "ACCEPTED".
-Abstracts in state "InReview" and "InPreparation" are skipped; authors of skipped abstracts will not be able to upload their data.
+Abstracts in states "InReview" and "InPreparation" are skipped; authors of skipped abstracts will not be able to upload their data.
 - download the abstract texts from the GCA server.